SebastianAigner/SebastianAigner.github.io/content/posts/2023-11-24-WithTimeout-Doesnt-Do-What-You-Think-It-Does.md

 of [`CancellationException`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-cancellation-exception/).

 However, you might see this `TimeoutCancellationException` appear in a place where you wouldn't expect it.
-Consider the following code snippet and its output (in its entirety)
+Consider the following code snippet and its output (in its entirety):

 ```kotlin
 import kotlinx.coroutines.*